Supply Chain Visualization: Mapping Your Value Network for Business Plans

 Retail supply chain visualization focuses on inventory movement.
 Show how products move from suppliers to spread centers to stores.
 Include seasonal flow patterns if your business has busy seasons.

 Add inventory holding costs to your map.
 Show backers where you store products and how much storage costs.
 This helps them understand your working money needs.
+What happens during your peak season demands?

 Service Industry Considerations